rjojjr/PiCenter/Bugs.md

 6. changePage in create users nav is not a function#rjojjr
 7. If room does not have reading in last hour, all stats are empty.#rjojjr
 8. Build 100119 can only connect to two sensors and freezes shortly after boot.#rjojjr
+9. Room names in chart are camel case.